PHSAServiceOperationsCenter/PHSA-SOC/docs/source/mail_collector/alerts.rst

 cannot be delivered to an address in a given MX domain (i.e. @hssbc.ca) and assuming that the application is aware that such functionality is supported over a given evaluation period, an alert will be raised.

+If an email verifying the services between a pair of MX domains has not been detected for a specific interva,, an laert will be raised.

 We track this functionality via the :class:`mail_collector.models.MailBetweenDomains` model by recording